 - Understanding deductibles and out-of-pocket annual limits for their plans.

 - What a health insurance formulary is (concerning prescription coverage amounts).

 Those are solid educational focal areas for HR leaders preparing their teams to assist other employees.

 Why HR Benefits Education Matters

 Employees want to make more informed choices about their benefits, so they will be eager for HR benefits education when it comes time to choose a plan and later when they need to make use of their benefits.
-According to the Society for Human Resource Managers (SHRM), 73 percent of employer groups plan to use employee self-service tools to help them become better health care consumers.
-By educating employees at every opportunity, employers can increase plan participation, which in turn, increases Affordable Care Act compliance and reduces group premium costs.
+By educating employees at every opportunity, employers can increase plan participation, which in turn increases Affordable Care Act compliance and reduces group premium costs.

 Four Strategies for HR Education in the Workplace

 Within your organization, HR leaders can equip the management team with the tools needed to educate employees about the benefits offered.
 By using the following HR benefit education guidelines, it's possible to facilitate enrollment participation and eliminate much of the confusion around group benefit selection.